 For many Americans, their tax refund is the biggest check they’ll receive all year.
 If that’s the case for you, consider putting some or all of it into your emergency fund.

-Saving an extra $1,000 in 90 days does take some effort, but the reward is the extra peace of mind you’ll have for unplanned expenses and financial emergencies.
+Saving an extra $1,000 in 90 days for an emergency fund does take some effort.
+However, the reward is the extra peace of mind you’ll have for unplanned expenses and financial emergencies.

 When you’re not constantly worried about your account balance, life changes.
 Your heart slows down a little, you sleep better, you laugh more often, and you feel healthier.
 The more stress you remove from your life, the happier you’ll be.